 college fit to match their talents and interests.

 I am a graduate of Santa Clara University, Stanford University, and Bennington College in Vermont.
-I live in San Jose, CA, with my wife, a kindergarten teacher, my daughter, a 9th grader, my son, a 7th grader, and my extremely cute but ridiculously needy dog, PJ.
+I live in San Jose, CA, with my wife, a school district administrator and my extremely cute but ridiculously needy dog, PJ.
+My daughter is a junior in the joint BA/MA program in government and politics at St. John's University in New York and my son is a freshman at Tulane.